• Home

 Bio

 Sal Xu (b.
 2003, Beijing) is an artist based between New York and Rhode Island.
 They received their BFA in Sculpture from the Rhode Island School of Design (2021–2025).
-Xu’s interdisciplinary practice spans installation, performance, sculpture, and image-making, exploring abstract timelines and fragile connections through metaphors and translucent forms.
+Working mostly in installation, performance, sculpture, and image-making, Xu’s practice treat material as temporal and relational systems.
+Their installations pay close attention to the translucent and fragile connections of memories and past events, in search for an absent body.
+Through manipulation of perception and tentative metaphors, Xu's works examines abstract expression and power structure of time.

 Statement